The Nitrogen Paradox

 Iron and zinc are essential micronutrients that are often present in soil but in forms that plants cannot directly access.
 Plants have evolved sophisticated strategies to mobilize these nutrients, including secretion of specialized chelating compounds (phytosiderophores) and acidification of the rhizosphere.

-Under high nitrogen conditions, these mobilization strategies are suppressed.
-The plant's reduced root exudation means fewer chelating compounds are released, and the diminished microbial community produces fewer organic acids that would otherwise help solubilize iron and zinc.
+Under high nitrogen conditions — particularly nitrate-dominated fertilization — these mobilization strategies are suppressed.
+Zayed and colleagues (2023) document that ammonium nutrition acidifies the rhizosphere and promotes iron uptake, while nitrate nutrition raises rhizosphere pH and is a well-established trigger of iron-deficiency chlorosis.
+Reduced root exudation means fewer chelating compounds are released, and the diminished microbial community produces fewer organic acids that would otherwise help solubilize iron and zinc.

 The result is a paradox of plenty: soils may contain adequate total micronutrients, yet plants show deficiency symptoms because their biological extraction mechanisms have been impaired by excessive nitrogen fertilization.